justin13601/ACES/docs/source/usage.md

 ### Results

-By default, results from the above examples would be saved to `sample_configs/inhospital-mortality/shards/0.parquet` for MEDS with multiple shards, and `sample_configs/inhospital-mortality.parquet` for all other commands.
+By default, results from the above examples would be saved to `sample_configs/inhospital-mortality/shards/0.parquet` for MEDS with multiple shards, and `sample_configs/inhospital-mortality.parquet` otherwise.
 However, these can be overridden using `output_filepath='/path/to/output.parquet'`.

 ```plaintext
 shape: (1, 8)